Tips for short-Term food storage

 - Make a list of the meals your family eats for 14 days.

-- Create recipes from this list and be very specific with your ingredient.
+- Create recipes from this list and be very specific with your ingredients.

-- Take each recipe and multiplying each one by 6.
+- Take each recipe and multiply each one by 6.
 This process is the building block of your 3-month food storage.

 b.
 Buy Extra